 These crisp little Strawberry Meringue Hearts melt in your mouth with a sweet, hint-of-strawberry flavor that comes from freeze-dried strawberries.

 I had planned to freeze the remaining whites to use later; you can store egg whites in the freezer for up to a year.
 Fortunately, though, I was lazy about dividing them into usable quantities and labeling them.
-I ended up using every single egg white and then some on my quest to perfect the recipe.
+I ended up using every single egg white and then some on my quest to perfect the recipe for strawberry meringue.

 While my strawberry-as-colorant experiment wasn’t a complete success, at least now we have Strawberry Meringue Hearts.